Faculty-Student Collaborations Foster Mentoring & Achievement

 - Increase their level of self-reliance, confidence and skills

-- Foster ongoing opportunities for faculty-student mentoring-a relationship that can be beneficial as a student progresses through BW and then seeks employment or graduate school admittance
+- Foster ongoing opportunities for faculty-student mentoring – which can be beneficial when students seek employment or graduate school admittance